Pregnancy Back Pain Relief

 Please note that symptoms of pain in the area around the pubic bone may be an indicator of Symphysis Pubis Dysfunction (SPD).
 If you experience this, you should speak with a physiotherapist who is an expert in women’s health to be sure that you are properly diagnosed with regards to this condition.

-One way to prevent lowerback pain is to make sure your body is healthy and fit before and during the pregnancy.
+- One way to prevent pregnancy back pain is to make sure your body is healthy and fit before and during the pregnancy.

-Taking warm baths, using hot packs, and taking warm showers can offer relief from back pain.
+- Taking warm baths, using hot packs, and taking warm showers can offer pregnancy back pain relief.

-Taking aqua-natal classes has been shown to cause a significant reduction in pregnancy-relatedback pain.
+- Taking aquanatal classes has been shown to cause a significant reduction in pregnancy back pain.

 - Getting a massage can be especially helpful for muscles that are tired and achy, especially lower back massages.
 One method is to have someone massage the muscles on either side of the lower spine while you lean over an object like the back of a chair or lie on one side.
 Visiting a midwife, massage therapist, or physiotherapist for your massage may help relieve your back pain as well.

 - Doing pelvic and low abdominal exercises can help build up your stomach and back muscles to be able to bear the baby’s weight.
 One easy and safe abdominal exercise is to get on your hands and knees, while making certain your back is level, and pulling your belly button in towards your spine for 5 – 10 seconds as you breathe in and out and keep you back stiff.
 Let your stomach muscles relax following each contraction.